 Every football team starts a game with one goalkeeper and ten outfield players.
 The outfield players are made up of defensive, midfield and attacking positions.
 These vary depending on the manager’s tactics and formation.

 A player’s position is usually suited to his unique skills and physical attributes.
+Before we delve into the most common positions on a football pitch, check out this video on basic positioning:

-Football Positions – History
+Football Positions and Formations

 Back in the early days of football, the game was a lot more attack focused with 1-2-7 as a popular formation for most teams.